Skip to content

 What if the worker can't produce documents yet?

 If a worker is waiting for a Home Office decision (for example, they have an outstanding leave to remain application and a 'positive verification notice'), they can still work.
-However, you must follow a specific process for this — using the Home Office Employer Checking Service and keeping a record of the response.
+However, you must follow a specific process for this, using the Home Office Employer Checking Service and keeping a record of the response.
 Do not simply assume a worker has the right to work because they say they're waiting for an outcome.

 Track every new starter's re-check date automatically

 30-day free trial.
 No card required.
-Set up in under 10 minutes.
+CSV import and manual entry included.

 Start free trial